KyhleOhlinger/KyhleOhlinger.github.io/_tabs/about.md

 order: 2
 ---

 I am currently a Cloud Security Researcher at [eSentire](https://www.esentire.com/) focusing on the implementation of detective security controls for eSentire's XDR solution.
-In particular, I am focusing on creating Novel Multi-Signal Threat Detectors coupled with appropriate response actions across cloud and container based environments.
+In particular, I am focusing on creating threat detections across all major cloud providers and container based environments.

 I hold a Honour's Degree in Computer Science from the University of Pretoria, and international certifications such as OSCP, CRT, AWS SAA and more, which are linked [below](#accreditations).